Pest Control contractors in

 Licensing Requirements

-Kansas requires Commercial Applicator License through Kansas Department of Agriculture.
-Must pass core exam and category-specific exams.
-Requires 40 hours continuing education every 3 years.
-License fee $75, renewal every 3 years.
+Kansas requires Commercial Pesticide Applicator License through Kansas Department of Agriculture.
+Must pass core exam plus category-specific exams (7A for general pest, 7F for fumigation).
+Requires 40 hours continuing education every 5 years.
+Annual license renewal required.

 Permit Requirements